yasslbk/z-wave-protocol-controller/doc/getting_started.md

 ## How to install packages

-The Unify Host SDK distribution targets the reference platform Debian Bookworm platform.
+The Unify SDK distribution targets the reference platform Debian Bookworm platform.
 Binary Debian packages are provided with the SDK and they are available in a Zip file eg. unify_x.y.z_arm64.zip on [Unify's GitHub release page](https://github.com/SiliconLabs/UnifySDK/releases).